 - Ground: Shows a circle with a diameter of 10 nm.

 - Departure: Uses

-The size of the circle shapes can be changed in the configuration file.
-See Online Network Center.
+The size of the circle shapes can be changed in the options dialog.
+See Map Display Online.

 You can also assign centers to a boundary shape using imported OpenAir airspaces from the user airspace database.
 See Online Airspaces for more information about this.